gabriel-inf/oscars-newtech/README.md

 ```bash
 $./bin/start.sh
 ```
+### Accessing the Web User Interface (webui)

+OSCARS should now be running on your local machine.
+The webui can be accessed at: https://localhost:8001.
+You will be presented with a login screen.
+The admin username is **admin** and the default password is **oscars**.

 ## Project Structure
 The new OSCARS is a [Springboot](http://projects.spring.io/spring-boot/) application, made up of two major components: The main application ("core"), and the web interface ("webui").